MLH/Twilio-GHW-Cloud-Week/README.md

 To replace the numbers:

 - Set the To number to the Twilio phone number that you are using in the Dev Phone.
-NOT the number that we have used for the TwiML bin earlier in the week.
+NOT the number that we have used for the TwiML bin in earlier challenges.
-- Set the From number to be the Twilio phone number that you have used for the TwiML bins in previous days.
+- Set the From number to be the Twilio phone number that you have used for the TwiML bins in previous challenges.

 To replace the URL:

-- On day 5 we set up a TwiML bin to say "hello world" when we called our phone number.
+- In Challenge 5 we set up a TwiML bin to say "hello world" when we called our phone number.
 We can reuse that TwiML bin for our outbound call, so that when we phone someone, it will say "hello world".
-- In your [Twilio console](https://console.twilio.com/), find the TwiML bin you created yesterday.
+- In your [Twilio console](https://console.twilio.com/), find the TwiML bin you created previously.
 At the top of the page, you will see a url field.
 Copy this URL.
 - Set the Url in our curl request to the TwiML bin URL.

 Once you've done those three things, our curl request is ready to go!